AhKi/oh-my-desk/README.md

 ```
 // if you use yarn

+yarn build // No matter which OS you use
 yarn build:window // use window OS
 yarn build:mac // use macOS
 yarn build:linux // use linux

 // else
+npm run build // No matter which OS you use
 npm run build:window // use window OS
 npm run build:mac // use macOS
 npm run build:linux // use linux